ci-bonfire/Sprint/myth/_docs_src/general/email.md

             }
         }
 	}

+### Queuing Emails
+You can place emails in a queue to be sent at a later time, typically via a cron job, with the `queue` method.
+All of the parameters are the same as the `deliver` method.
+It simply stores the values you pass to it in the database until the queue is processed.
+Then, it runs each email in the queue through the `deliver` method so the email runs just like you called it originally.

+	Mail::queue('UserMailer:didRegister', $params, $options);

 ## Mailers
 Mailers are like controllers, but for emails.
 They compile the information needed to create the email, decide the email format, theme, attach any files, etc. You will create mailers for each email.
 You don't need to create one _class_ for each email, but one _method_.
 You can separate the mailers into as many or as few files as you'd like.
 They are typically used to organize by topic, though, like UserMailer or CronMailer.

-Mailers must extend from `Myth\Mail\BaseMailer` in order to have the needed functionality to actually send or queue emails.
+Mailers must extend from `Myth\Mail\BaseMailer` in order to have the needed functionality to actually send emails.

 ### Default Options
 Each Mailer class can have a set of default options that will be used when sending emails.
 For the most part, they make up the basics of the email itself, like who it's from, any one that needs to be cc'd, etc. These can all be overridden per email.